A Six-Week Introduction to the Cinema of East Asia

 Oct 22nd (18.15)

-Film critic John Maguire will present the film and talk about Chan-wook, from his groundbreaking Vengeance trilogy to this film and recent TV work.
+Film critic John Maguire will talk about Chan-wook’s work, from the Vengeance trilogy to this film and recent TV work.

 Director: Park Chan-wook